 It’s save the galaxy time.
 Again.
 The first roller coaster to come to Epcot in Walt Disney World is a big one and features some of your kids favorite Marvel superheroes.
 You KNOW they will be asking if they can go on it!
+But they’ll have questions- does it go fast?
+Does Cosmic Rewind go upside down?
+Does it spin?
 Since it’s an indoor coaster, it may be a little harder to judge if the Guardians of the Galaxy coaster is kid-friendly and ok for your children.
 This parents ride guide will help you decide if Disney’s Cosmic Rewind is too scary for kids in your household.
 Affiliate Links may be included in this post.

 This Parents Ride Guide is part of a series focusing on the elements of Disney World and Disneyland attractions that might be unexpectedly scary for your kids.
-This post will mention details that could be considered spoilers, so please read with caution.
+This post will mention details that could be considered spoilers, so please read cautiously.

 About Guardians of the Galaxy: Cosmic Rewind At Disney World